Molson Coors Brewing Company

 Thank you, Jay.
 Hello and welcome everybody to the Molson Coors earnings call....

 Thanks for joining us today.

 With me on the call this morning are:

-- Sam Walker, Molson Coors Chief Legal and People Officer
+• Sam Walker, Molson Coors Chief Legal and People Officer, and

-On the earnings call today, Gavin and I will take you through highlights of our 1st quarter 2013 results for Molson Coors Brewing Company, along with some perspective on the remainder of 2013.
+On the earnings call today, Gavin and I will take you through highlights of our 3rd quarter 2013 results for Molson Coors Brewing Company, along with some perspective on the fourth quarter.

-With that as an overview, I'll turn it over to Gavin to give 1st quarter financial highlights and perspective on the balance of 2013.
+Now, I'll turn it over to Gavin to give 3rd quarter financial highlights and perspective on the last quarter of 2013.
 Gavin...

 ...Thank you, Peter, and hello everybody....

 As we have in previous quarters, I will provide an overview of our results with MillerCoors presented as if it were proportionately consolidated.
 This is a non-GAAP approach, but we believe it provides a useful view of some key performance metrics for our business.